 Capital Allowance:

 You can claim plant and machinery capital allowance on multi-lets and HMOs.
 You can ask for tax deductions qualifying for communal areas of HMOs or multi-lets.
-The amount spent on communal areas assets is considered the expense of your business.
+The amount spent on communal area assets is considered the expense of your business.
 You should note that the allowance for the kitchen and bathroom is no longer available by HMRC.

-However, you can avail capital allowance on electrical systems, plumbing systems, hallways and basements, lighting, and lifts in common areas such corridors, etc. Though it’d not be viable for small-scale HMOs, large-scale HMOs can avail a sustainable amount by claiming allowance on these items.
+However, you can avail capital allowance on electrical systems, plumbing systems, hallways and basements, lighting, and lifts in common areas such as corridors, etc. Though it’d not be viable for small-scale HMOs, large-scale HMOs can avail of a sustainable amount by claiming allowance on these items.

 Whilst claiming capital allowance, if you suffer a rental loss, you can offset the loss against non-property income.
 This will lead to generous tax payments.
 Moreover, you can also carry forward the rental loss to offset the future rental profit.

-Mixing HMOs and Muti-lets with Single-let properties:
+Mixing HMOs and Muti-lets with Single-let Properties:

 If you are running a property rental business, your business would be considered a single entity for tax purposes.
-In case of tax loss of current or previous years, you can use it to reduce the tax bill on HMOs and multi-lets.
+In case of tax loss in current or previous years, you can use it to reduce the tax bill on HMOs and multi-lets.

 Additional Cost on HMOs and Multi-lets:

-How we can Help?
+How We Can Help?

 Now you have understood the need for accountancy and tax for HMO landlords.
 After reading this blog, if you’re willing to invest in HMO property, we can assist you to model and decide the best ownership approach to get the maximum return from your investment.
-Besides, if you want to convert your ownership status, we’ll help you with the tax implications, benefits, and risk associated with it.
+Besides, if you want to convert your ownership status, we’ll help you with the tax implications, benefits, and risks associated with it.